 Design and display

-As predicted, Apple has also announced a somewhat more affordable 2018 iPhone: the iPhone XR.
+As predicted, Apple has also released a somewhat more affordable 2018 iPhone: the iPhone XR.
 Encased in aerospace-grade aluminium, and available in six colour finishes, the XR will feature an edge-to-edge LCD display that Apple is touting as ‘the most advanced LCD ever in a smartphone’.
-Called Liquid Retina, the XR’s display measures at 6.1-inches diagonally and offers more screen size than last year’s iPhone 8 Plus, eliminating the pesky home button and keeping it in line with the higher-end XS series.
+Called Liquid Retina, the XR’s display measures at 6.1-inches diagonally and offers more screen size than the iPhone 8 Plus, eliminating the pesky home button and keeping it in line with the higher-end XS series.

 Although the XR features a slightly cheaper hardware and screen design, its internals are almost on par with the pricier XS.
 XR owners will enjoy Tap To Wake, Face ID, the new A12 Bionic chip and real-time machine learning.
 Camera-wise, you’ll find the same 12-megapixel wide-angle rear shooter included in the XS and XS Max, with a next-generation sensor and True Depth; switch to the front camera, and your selfies will go next-level with the inclusion of Apple’s Portrait Mode and Portrait Lighting.